oesteban/hcph-sops/docs/data-collection.md

 - [ ] Regulate the ET position until you see from the projector screen the eye.
 In case of need, you can adjust the strength of the infrared light (emitter).
 This is the black box on the other side with respect to the lens.
 Under the emitter there are two little screws.
 Unscrew, move the emitter front/back, check the contrast of the face image, re-screw.
 Once the eye is well seen, the image is zoomed (externally by the operator in front of the PC-tower) to the pupil.
 The right lens MUST be manipulated rotating the roller, like what you would do with your reflex to obtain the focus.
 If the position of the ET is not satisfying, you can move the base.
     ![base-eye-tracker](./assets/images/base-eye-tracker.png)
 - [ ] If the pupil is correctly seen, as well as the eye, you can go out.
-    - [ ] Inform the participant that you are leaving the room, and that you are going to first check with them whether the speaker works well, immediately.
+    - [ ] Inform the participant that you are leaving the room, and that you are going to first check with them whether the speaker works well, immediately
-- [ ] Make sure the speaker is audible (and not annoying) and confirm the participant's feedback
+- [ ] Make sure the speaker is audible (and not annoying) and confirm the participant's feedback:
+    > Hey [NAME], we are about to start our first scan run.
+    > For this scan, all you have to do is stay still, and look at the screen.
+    > Let us know when you're ready to begin by pressing any button.
 - [ ] Switch the ET camera back to zoomed mode, and exit the camera mode.
 - [ ] Inform the participant about the calibration process.
     - [ ] Ask the participant to follow a fixation point with their gaze, without moving their head.